rahgadda/drools/Readme.md

     end
     ```

+    - *Package* is used to acts as a namespace for Rules.
+Rule names within a package must be unique.
+These are similar to Java packages
+    - *import* is used to import fact/action  pojo classes that act as data model/action helpers.
+    - *global* keyword is used in drools to define a global variable.
+Global variable are used to make a variable visible to all the rules inside a DRL file.
+    - *dialect* keyword is used in drools to define the syntax employed in the expressions in the condition section or action section.
+By default the dialect is **Java**.
+Drools also support dialect **mvel**
     - *rule* keyword must be followed by a logical rule name.
     - *when* keyword must be followed by some condition.
     - *then* keyword must have the consequence part if the when condition is met.
+    - Rules actions have below keywords
+      - *modify*: Used to modify attributes of facts.
+      - *insert*: Used to insert a new fact for the given session.
+      - *retract*: Used to remove fact from current session.

   - **Knowledge Base**: It represents the knowledge in the Drools ecosystem which stores resources that form rules.
   - **Data Model**: It contains structure of data on which rules are applied.
 A data model is a set of java classes that define data types.
   - **Rule Engine**: It is a rule-based approach to implement an knowledge-based systems which can be used to make decisions.
 It is also refereed as **Production Rule System**.
   - **Facts**: It represents the data which serves as input for rules.
   - **Inference Engine**: This is the brain of *Rule Engine*.
 It can scale to number of rules and facts.
 It matches facts/data against *Rules*.
+  - **Pattern Matching**: This process matches facts with rules by the *Inference Engine*.
+Drools Implements and extends the *Rete Algorithm* for pattern matching.
   - **Working Memory**: It is a storage of facts, where they are used for pattern matching.
 It can be modified, insert, and remove.
   - **Knowledge Session**: This component holds all the resources required for firing rule.
 Here, all facts are inserted into the single session, and then matching rules are fired.
   - **Module**: This is a module which stores multiple Knowledge Bases which can hold different sessions.